Adillwma/SimpleGraph/README.md

 # Installation
 The program is written in Python, using the matplotlib library to generate the plot and PyQT6 to create the GUI.
 For ease of use the program is packaged into a single executable file, using PyInstaller.
 To run the program, download the SimpleGraph V1.0.0.exe file and run it.
 The program is currently only available for Windows, but can be run on other operating systems by installing Python and running the code directly.
-Avast antivirus specifically may flag the program as a virus, this is a false positive.

 ### Windows
 To install the program on Windows, download the SimpleGraph V1.0.0.exe file and run it.